-Village Community Development District No. 3 (the District) was established in 1998 for the purpose of planning, financing, constructing, operating, and maintaining certain communitywide infrastructure for a community development district located entirely within Sumter County, Florida.
-The District was created by Sumter County Commission Ordinance No. 98-10 pursuant to the provisions of Chapter 190.005, Florida Statutes, and operates within the criteria established by Chapter 190.
-The District is governed by a five member Board of Supervisors.
-As of September 30, 2018, each member of the Board of Supervisors is an elected resident of the District.
+Village Community Development District No. 9 (the District) was established on October 1, 2004, for the purpose of planning, financing, constructing, operating, and maintaining certain community-wide infrastructure for a community development district located entirely within Sumter County, Florida.
+The District was created by Sumter County Commission Ordinance No. 04-37 pursuant to the provisions of Chapter 190.005, Florida Statutes, and operates within the criteria established by Chapter 190.
+The District is governed by a five-member Board of Supervisors.
+As of September 30, 2018, all five members of the Board of Supervisors were elected by qualified electors of the District (registered voters).

-The District boundary consists of approximately 894 acres in the northeast corner of the county.
-Development includes construction of 3,762 residential units.
+The District boundary consists of approximately 1,299 acres in the southern portion of the county.
+Development includes construction of 5,409 residential units.
 The land within the District is part of the active adult retirement community known as "The Villages".
 The Villages spans approximately 51 square miles across the borders of Lake, Sumter and Marion Counties, the City of Wildwood, the City of Fruitland Park and the Town of Lady Lake, Florida, and when fully developed is expected to include approximately 75,000 residences and 150,000 residents.
 The Villages of Lake-Sumter, Inc. was the developer and initial owner of the property within the District.
-All of the residential units in Village Community Development District No. 2 have been completed by the developer and sold to the current residents of the District.
+All of the residential units in Village Community Development District No. 9 have been completed by the developer and sold to the current residents of the District.
 The Villages continues to be developed by the developer, a family-owned business established for the single purpose of developing The Villages.
-Most current development is being performed in District No. 12, south of District 3.
+Most current development is being performed in District No. 12, south of District No. 4.